MrGemy95/Tensorflow-Project-Template/README.md

     1. Create your trainer class and Inherit the base_trainer class.
     2. override these two functions "train_step", "train_epoch" where you implement the training process of each step and each epoch.
 ### Data Loader
-These class is responsiple for all data handling and processing and provide an easy interface that can be used by the trainer.
+These class is responsible for all data handling and processing and provide an easy interface that can be used by the trainer.
 ### Logger
-This class is responsiple for the tensorboard summary, in your trainer create a dictionary of all tensorflow variables you want to summarize then pass this dictionary to logger.summarize().
+This class is responsible for the tensorboard summary, in your trainer create a dictionary of all tensorflow variables you want to summarize then pass this dictionary to logger.summarize().
 ### Configration
-I use Json as configration method and then parse it, so write all configs you want then parse it using "utils/config/process_config" and pass this configration object to all other objects.
+I use Json as configuration method and then parse it, so write all configs you want then parse it using "utils/config/process_config" and pass this configuration object to all other objects.
 ### Main
 Here's where you combine all previous part.
 1. Parse the config file.